ansh-info/AIAgents4Pharma/aiagents4pharma/talk2knowledgegraphs/install.md

 ## About `startup.sh`

-Run the startup script.
-It will:
+When executed, the script will:

-- Detect your hardware configuration (NVIDIA GPU, AMD GPU, or CPU).
-Apple Metal is unavailable inside Docker, and Intel SIMD optimizations are automatically handled without special configuration.
+- Detect NVIDIA, AMD, or CPU hardware (Apple Metal unsupported inside Docker).
-- Choose the correct Ollama image (`latest` or `rocm`).
+- Select the appropriate Ollama image (`latest` or `rocm`).
-- Launch the Ollama container with appropriate runtime settings.
+- Launch the Ollama container with correct runtime options.
-- Pull the required embedding model (`nomic-embed-text`).
+- Pull the embedding model (`nomic-embed-text`).
-- Start the agent after the model is available.
+- Start the agent once the model is ready.